 How to repurpose a white paper by creating a landing page

-This is part 5 of our ongoing series on how to repurpose a white paper.
+Here’s the final part of my series on how to repurpose your white paper.

 - Part 1 on the original white paper